East Greenwich in Kent County, Rhode Island — The American Northeast (New England)

 Erected by Rhode Island Black Heritage Society.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-June 12, 1775 (within shouting distance of this marker); Kentish Guards Drill Field (about 500 feet away, measured in a direct line); The Marlborough Street Chapel (approx. 0.2 miles away); The Fighting Bee (approx. 3.8 miles away); The Nathanael Greene Homestead Cemetery (approx. 5.2 miles away); Liberty Tree Memorial (approx. 5.2 miles away); Nathanael Greene Memorial (approx. 5.3 miles away); Nathanael Greene (approx. 5.3 miles away).
+June 12, 1775 (within shouting distance of this marker); Kentish Guards Drill Field (about 500 feet away, measured in a direct line); The Marlborough Street Chapel (approx. 0.2 miles away); The Peter Freeman Lot (approx. 3.3 miles away); The Fighting Bee (approx. 3.8 miles away); The Nathanael Greene Homestead Cemetery (approx. 5.2 miles away); Liberty Tree Memorial (approx. 5.2 miles away); Nathanael Greene Memorial (approx. 5.3 miles away).
 Touch for a list and map of all markers in East Greenwich.

 Also see . . .
 Varnum House Museum website.
 (Submitted on August 11, 2012, by Bill Pfingsten of Bel Air, Maryland.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 8, 2012, by Bryan Simmons of Attleboro, Massachusetts.
-This page has been viewed 568 times since then and 31 times this year.
+It was originally submitted on August 8, 2012, by Bryan Simmons of Attleboro, Massachusetts.
+This page has been viewed 631 times since then and 25 times this year.
 Photos: 1, 2, 3. submitted on August 8, 2012, by Bryan Simmons of Attleboro, Massachusetts. • Bill Pfingsten was the editor who published this page.